-In honor of Self-Care Awareness Month, we’re shifting the way we look at self-care.
-Though we’re certainly lovers of a cozy night in every now and then, we’re going to take it up a notch.
-Money and finances are a huge stress-inducer for many people, but reframing the way we approach it can have a lasting impact on your overall wellbeing — just like your virtual yoga classes do!
+But it’s time we expand the way we look at self-care.
+Though we certainly love a cozy night in every now and then, that’s only a source of temporary relief.
+Financial stress can have a huge impact on everyday life for many of us.
+Reframing the way we approach our finances can have a lasting effect on your overall wellbeing — maybe even more than your virtual yoga classes do!

-Read on for some ways to kickstart a new kind of self-care routine.
+Read on for financial self-care tips for a new kind of self-care routine.

-Some people stick to the 50/30/20 rule, which could be a good starting point and can be altered to fit your lifestyle.
-The general guidelines are to spend no more than 50% on rent and necessities like bills, 30% on daily expenses and “fun” purchases, and saving the remaining 20%.
+Some people stick to the 50/30/20 rule — a good starting point that can be altered to fit your DIY lifestyle.
+The general rule is to spend no more than 50% on rent and necessities (like bills), 30% on daily expenses and “fun” purchases, then save the remaining 20%.

 If you’re new to budgeting, fair warning: your habits might shock you — but it’s all part of the process.
 Soon enough, you’ll feel more empowered, in control, and become an overall smarter spender.